AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 - Trading Process -
     - You send ETH or token to the contract
     - Based on reserves, it calculation how much of the other asset you'll get
-    - Swaps tokens using the constant
+    - Swaps tokens using the constant product formula

+-